Pickett County Vehicle Impound Guide

 How to Find Your Vehicle

-- Reference Your Case Number: When you call, provide your name and case number (if you have it).
+• Reference Your Booking Number: If you have your booking number from the Pickett County Jail, provide this to the Sheriff's Office.
 This will help them quickly locate the record of your arrest and the towing information.

 What You Need to Retrieve Your Vehicle